 Dances with Wolves (1990) Dir.
 Kevin Kostner

 Dances with Wolves is one of those films everybody praises but is kind of boring at a first watch.
 I procrastinated a lot to finish it after I started it some years ago, but when I had to actually watch it for my dissertation I actually liked it.
-It tells the story of a lieutenant who is sent to a military post in the frontier with the Lakota tribe.
+It tells the story of a lieutenant who is sent to a military post on the frontier with the Lakota tribe.
 After many hostilities, he ends up establishing a good relationship with them which teaches him that all the ideas he had towards them were all harmful stereotypes.
 This movie didn’t only mean the rebirth of the western, but even when it’s full of inaccuracies and it has some sort of a hypocritical point of view, for the first time it depicted a less damaging image of native American tribes and their history.
 This, of course, won it seven out of twelve nominations including Best Picture and Best Director.

 The Full Monty (1997) Dir.
 Peter Cattaneo

-This is one of those films that’s widely popular over Britain, but not that much anywhere else.
+This is one of those films that’s widely popular in Britain, but not that much anywhere else.
 It tells the story of a group of unemployed men who decide to become strippers when they realize this makes way much more money than what they made as steelworkers.
 As you can imagine this movie is filled with irreverent and very British comic moments but at the same time makes some serious statements on social matters like unemployment, economy, and even body image.
 That’s why perhaps it was nominated for Best Picture, Director, Original Screenplay, and Score.
 Though it was a very tough year for the movie since it was competing in everything with Titanic.
 Still, it was awarded Best Score, which is a lot compared with what the producers were actually expecting when they did it.

 The Red Violin (1999) Dir.
 François Girard